harryxni/TopmetalSe-DPS/README.md

 # Logic Analyzer I/O

 These are connections made between digitial I/O (gray counter inputs, or ADC outputs) and the caravel harness.
-These must be controlled and read out by the RISC-V
+These must be controlled and read out by the RISC-V.

+I never got fully around to programming the caravel, but this can be practiced on the PCBs from efabless.

 | Function | Logic Analyzer Pins              |
 | ------------------- | ------------------ |